tdownie0/music-theor-ease/topics/Fundamentals/ch4.md

 As you can see, both functions are able to print the correct values through `console.log()` whether there was a parameter passed or not.
 At the end we also see that the main body of the program cannot access variables within functions that it contains.
-Javascript is actually a different from many other languages with regards to being able to define a variables scope type along with assigning it.
+Javascript is actually a bit different from many other languages with regards to being able to define a variable's scope type along with assigning it.
 Most programming languages behave much like `const` and `let` do, as used in most of our examples.
 They can be referred to as block scoped (within the `{}`).
 Javascript has another scope type as well, `var`.